 2 tablespoons capers

-2. In a large saute pan, add 3 tablespoons of olive oil and add the onion, eggplant, celery and garlic.
-Turn the heat to medium and saute for 5 minutes.
+1. Slice celery and dice eggplant and onion.
+Mince garlic finely.
+In a large saute pan, add 3 tablespoons of olive oil and add onion, eggplant, celery and garlic.
+Turn heat to medium and saute for 5 minutes.
 Add 1 teaspoon of salt and continue cooking for 3 minutes.

-5. Add the tomatoes, Thai chili and red bell pepper to the eggplant mixture and stir to combine.
-Continue to saute the mixture for 6 minutes.
+2. Dice tomatoes, chili and peppers.
+Add tomatoes, chili and red bell pepper to eggplant mixture, and stir to combine.
+Saute for 6 minutes.

-7. Next, add the tomato paste and white wine and stir to combine.
-Continue cooking the caponata for 5 minutes, so the wine can reduce.
+3. Chop fresh herbs and add to caponata.
+Sprinkle in chili flakes, stir.
+Add tomato paste and white wine and stir to combine.
+Continue cooking caponata for 5 minutes, until wine reduces by half.